iknowjason/AutomatedEmulation/README.md

-# Automated Emulation
+# Automated Emulation with Caldera 5.0 Support!

 ## Overview

 Automated Emulation is a simple terraform template creating a customizable and automated Breach and Attack Simulation lab.
 It automically builds the following resources hosted in AWS:

-* One Linux server deploying Caldera, Prelude Operator Headless, and VECTR
+* One Linux server deploying Caldera and VECTR (vectr.io)
-* One Windows Client (Windows Server 2022) auto-configured for Caldera agent deployment, Prelude pneuma, and other Red & Blue tools
+* One Windows Client (Windows Server 2022) auto-configured for Caldera agent deployment, and other Red & Blue tools

 See the **Features and Capabilities** section for more details.